 Types of accommodation in Busan

 Like in other Korean cities, most people live in apartments in Busan.
 Large multi-storey apartment blocks (apateu), as well as smaller apartment buildings (yeollip jutaek), can be found across the city.

 Finding accommodation in Busan

 Expats who aren’t provided accommodation by their employer may struggle finding a place to live in Busan.
-However, using newspapers like the Korean Times or Korean Herald may be useful.
-Expats can also use expat social media groups or online property portals.
+That said, using newspapers, such as the Korean Times or Korean Herald, or expat social media groups or online property portals may be useful.

-Though most real estate agents (budongsan junggaesa) won’t speak English, they may still be the best option for expats to find accommodation.
+Though most real-estate agents (budongsan junggaesa) don’t speak English, they may still be the best option for expats to find accommodation.
 These agents act as a mediator between the property owner and the renter.
 Expats are more likely to find English speaking agents in neighbourhoods popular with expats.
 Asking a Korean friend or colleague to assist in finding housing may also ease the process.

 Renting accommodation in Busan